zengarv/ConverSync/INTEGRATION_GUIDE.md

 - "Who was assigned the task of updating the project timeline?"
 - "What are the action items and their deadlines?"
 - "Can you summarize the discussion about the budget?"

+#### Enable Text-to-Speech
+1. Click the 🔊 button next to the send button to enable TTS
+2. When enabled, the button turns red (🔇) and all bot responses will be read aloud
+3. Click again to disable TTS
+4. High-quality voice synthesis powered by Groq's TTS API

 #### Generate PDF Minutes
 1. Click "📄 Generate PDF"